Forgotten Coast

-The Forgotten Coast refers to a largely untouched and uninhabited area of coastline in the panhandle of the US state of Florida.
-The term, also a trademark, was first used in 1992, but the Forgotten Coast's exact location is not agreed upon.
+The Forgotten Coast refers to a largely undeveloped and sparsely populated coastline in the panhandle of the US state of Florida.
+The trademarked term was first used in 1992, but the Forgotten Coast's exact extent is not agreed upon.

 Description

 The Forgotten Coast is a trademark first used by the Apalachicola Bay Chamber of Commerce on September 1, 1992.
-The name is most commonly used to refer to a relatively quiet, undeveloped and largely uninhabited section of coastline stretching from Mexico Beach on the Gulf of Mexico to St. Marks on Apalachee Bay in the U.S. state of Florida.
+The name is most commonly used to refer to a relatively quiet, undeveloped and sparsely populated section of coastline stretching from Mexico Beach on the Gulf of Mexico to St. Marks on Apalachee Bay in the U.S. state of Florida.
 The nearest major cities are Tallahassee, about 90 miles northeast of Apalachicola, and Panama City, home of Tyndall Air Force Base, about 60 miles to the northwest.

 The Tourist Development Council of Franklin County defines the Forgotten Coast as Franklin County itself.
 They add that the Forgotten Coast got its name "because it’s the last remaining stretch of unspoiled, pristine Gulf Coast beaches that haven’t been overrun by high rises and strip malls."
 In the council's definition of the Forgotten Coast, there are 200 miles of coastline, 5 islands, and nearly 100 historic sites, and it is a part of the Big Bend geographic region.